Walker Technique 1 Course (WALK1)

 This 'NEW' Bodywork Course is accredited by the CThA.

-Bernard Elliot Smith brings the astonishingly effective Walker Technique to our Course list; approved by the CThA as Post- graduate Advanced Therapy Techniques.
+Bernard Elliot Smith brings the astonishingly effective Walker Technique Bodywork Course to our Course list; accredited by the CThA as Post- graduate Advanced Therapy Techniques.

 The Walker technique is a versatile, robust, powerful soft and hard tissue (bone, cartilage) release and re-alignment system, with a broad selection of applications for all areas of the body.
 It was specifically developed for the harsh conditions of the Australian Outback; born out of two other well known Australian therapies; the Alexander and Bowen Techniques.

-Walker Technique applications can be used (singly or in combination) as a separate therapy, or within sessions already utilisng other types of therapy - extremely useful for any therapist seeking to obtain improved results.
+Walker Technique applications can be used (singly or in combination) as a separate therapy, or within sessions already utilising other types of therapy - extremely useful for any therapist seeking to obtain improved results with increased longevity.
 Applications comprehensively cover most common conditions such as various causes of backache, Carpal Tunnel syndrome, hip, leg and joint dysfunction and many other presentations.
 Walker also addresses numerous uncommon conditions e.g. cluster headaches, glue ear, hearing difficulty, snoring, cerebellar disorders and much more.

 Walker Technique is an astonishing postural realignment technique that has evolved from years of experience of other hands on therapies such as Alexander and Bowen Techniques, which, alongside Physiotherapy, utilise equivalent anatomical principals.